CARES Act Employment Considerations

 CARES Act Tax Considerations

 Congress recently passed the economic stimulus package referred to as the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act1”), the Paycheck Protection Program and Health Care Enhancement Act (“PPPHCE Act”), and the Paycheck Protection Program Flexibility Act (“PPP Flexibility Act”) (together, the CARES Act1, PPPHCE Act, and PPP Flexibility Act are called the “CARES Act”).
-The CARES Act is important to certain manufacturers because it offers necessary financial relief during this unprecedented time.
-Understanding the available loans and grants, tax provisions, and employment considerations available under the CARES Act could have a tremendous impact on manufacturers as they make business-critical decisions about their workforce and the continuation of their businesses.
+The CARES Act is important to certain technology businesses because it offers necessary financial relief during this unprecedented time.
+Understanding the available loans and grants, tax provisions, and employment considerations available under the CARES Act could have a tremendous impact on technology-related businesses as they make business-critical decisions about their workforces and the continuation of their businesses.
 As further information becomes available about financial relief offered under the CARES Act, we will update this post.

-What are the key provisions in the CARES Act that impact the manufacturing sector?
+What are the key provisions in the CARES Act that impact the technology sector?

 CARES Act Employment Considerations